Seroxat: The Dangers Of Prescribed Medication

 I was very angry at first that I had this experience because of a prescribed drug.
 I felt like I was owed for the robbed years, for pain and suffering, for the nightmare I had lived, for being incapable of working because I was too disturbed to even leave the house, for robbing me of my sanity, robbing my kids of a capable mother.
 They thought differently and I was to get nothing.

-I was grateful that the campaign to make people more aware of some of the dangers of Seroxat had a good result.
+I was grateful that a campaign to make people more aware of some of the dangers of Seroxat had a good result.
 The drug and its side effects was discussed on the national news and in magazines and I hoped doctors all over the country would understood and accept just how dangerous this drug Seroxat, and others like it, was to the sanity of some of those taking it.

 Please do not ever just stop taking medications.
 Seek help and support before discontinuing taking any medication.